Area view of Atlanta

 Eat and Drink All Across Avondale Estates

 Avondale Estates is home to the largest number of LGBT couples per household of any place in Georgia state, according to the data from Williams Institute.
 This fact is only one of many reasons why Avondale Estates is an excellent spot for LGBT couples.
 Located on the East side of the metropolis, you will find Tudor-styled buildings, parks, lakes, pools, and even tennis courts.
 Additionally, you get to enjoy the vibrant community and some of the most unique things to do in Atlanta such as visiting the Autumnfest Art and Music Festival or going on a brewery tour at Wild Heaven Craft Beers.
-When you are hungry, just take a walk along Avondale road, and you will find a restaurant you like.
+When you are hungry, just take a walk along Avondale Road, and you will find a restaurant you like.

-Stay in Nondiscriminatory Neighborhood of Brookhaven
+Stay in the Nondiscriminatory Neighborhood of Brookhaven

 Brookhaven is a historic location known as a spot you go to pamper yourself and indulge in some wellness activities.
 It can offer you a variety of spa resorts such as Natural Body Spa and Vida-Flo, where you can get rid of all the stress you are feeling.